JuuLink-Capstone/testing-scripts/doc/wanulator.md

 ```bash
 qm set <VMID> -serial0 socket
 ```
-* Enable the virtual serial connection in the WANulator boot image (at <WANULATOR_BOOT_IMAGE>/isolinux/isolinux.cfg), which may require repacking:
+* Enable the virtual serial connection in the WANulator boot image (at <WANULATOR_BOOT_IMAGE>/isolinux/isolinux.cfg), which may require repacking.
+This is done by adding `console=tty console=ttyS0,115200` to the `append` field:
 ```
 DEFAULT live
 SAY Booting WANulator now...